Astolfo

-Astolfo in Orlando Furioso
+In Orlando Furioso

 Astolfo and Saint John the Apostle fly back from the Moon in Elijah's flaming chariot.

 Astolfo rides with Orillo's head.

 When first introduced, Duke Astolfo is trapped in the form of a myrtle tree by means of the evil sorceress Alcina's magic.
 When Ruggiero attempts to tether his hippogriff to the unlucky man, Astolfo protests, lamenting his fate.
 Although the two converse at length, Ruggiero does not heed the duke's advice to avoid Alcina and he soon becomes bewitched as well.
 Both are, however, rescued and returned to normal by Melissa, the good sorceress.

-Astolfo possesses various magical equipment which he employs throughout his adventures.
-His magical golden spear can knock opponents off their horses with the slightest touch, and his magic book contains spells capable of breaking any enchantment and was very easy to consult thanks to its alphabetical index.
-He also owns a magic horn, whose blast is so loud that it causes all enemies to flee in terror and rides upon a horse named Rabicano.
-This magical horse is made of hurricane and flame, feeds on air and it treads so lightly that it doesn't leave footprints in the sand, and when it runs at full speed it can run faster than an arrow.
+Astolfo possesses magical equipment which he employs throughout his adventures.
+His magical golden spear can knock opponents off their horses with the slightest touch, and his magic book contains spells capable of breaking any enchantment and is very easy to consult thanks to its alphabetical index.
+He also owns a magic horn, whose blast is so loud that it causes all enemies to flee in terror.
+He rides a magical horse named Rabicano, made of hurricane and flame, which feeds on air and treads so lightly that it leaves no footprints in the sand, and at full speed can out-run an arrow.